 When I had gone around the back of Humbleton Hill, some welcome clouds began to appear in the deep blue sky as I rejoined the St Cuthberts Way.
 I decided to head west along the broad grassy track for a couple of miles towards a junction by Tom Tallon’s Crag.

-Here I turned south along a rougher track amidst the heather to the sounds of very busy bees and the occasional cry of a nesting pheasant or grouse.
+Here I turned south along a rougher track amidst the heather to the sounds of busy bees and the occasional cry of a nesting pheasant or grouse.
 After a mile or so this track reaches Commonburn Farm.
 Here there is a razor straight, stony farm track eastwards back to Wooler, which is fairly uneventful but direct, and so began the march along it back to my starting point.

 The heat started to ease off as I neared Wooler, and the scenery imperceptibly changed from the moorlands above to the gently rolling hills below.